stcpaybh/stcpay-checkout-ios-sdk/README.md

 {
-  "merchant-id": "<your merchant ID>", "stcpay-transaction-id": <transaction ID received from successful transaction from stc pay checkout SDK>, "hash": "<hash string created by you>"
+  "merchant-id": "<your merchant ID>", "stcpay-transaction-id": <transaction ID received from successful transaction from stc pay checkout SDK>, "hash": "<URL encoded hashed string created by you>" }
-}
 ```